david-the-droid/esp32-water-irrigation/README.md

   * Version and test infrastructure:
 	* Must be able to unit test driver level functionality locally
 	* Must be able to clang-format and lint project
-	* Must have a PR template on Github
+	* Must have a PR template on GitHub
+	* Must have a .gitignore file
 	* A development board to track tasks and have tickets
   * Requirements met:
 	* P_REQ1